 In Key Stage 4 we follow our own in-house scheme that has been developed by our teachers for the specifications of GCSE Combined Science: Trilogy from the exam board, AQA.

 Double Award/Triple Award

-In KS4 pupils are entered for foundation or higher tier for their GCSE Science exams, two select groups of pupils are entered for the triple award (3 GCSEs based on the single Sciences).
-The content for their GCSEs are divided up into a number of units which last nine or ten double lessons.
-At the end of every unit there is a test which assesses the pupils understanding and skills.
+In KS4 pupils are taught in mixed ability groups and entered for foundation or higher tier for their GCSE Science exams with the exception of one select group of pupils that are entered for the triple award (3 GCSEs based on the single Sciences).
+The content for their GCSEs are divided up into a number of units which last approximately nine or ten double lessons.
+At the end of every unit there is a test which assesses the pupils’ understanding and skills.
 The units are as follows:

 B1 – Cell Biology

 C1 – Atomic structure and the periodic table